 I just recently got back from a fun-filled week at the Universal Orlando Resort and I wanted to share some tips and information with you guys.
 As you have probably heard, Universal Orlando Resort has implemented some new health and safety measures to help keep all guests and employees safe.
-They are nothing major but they do require some extra planning on your part to make sure your trip goes smoothly and efficiently.
+They are nothing major but they do require some extra planning on your part, as you will see these changes in everything, from the airport to your hotel, to the tour itself.
+With this information ahead of time you can make sure your trip goes smoothly and efficiently.
 In this post, I will talk about some of the new health and safety protocols and give you some advice on how to make the most of your Universal Orlando vacation during Covid.

 First and foremost, let’s talk about the basics.
 What’s what and where are they?
 There are currently three parks that make up the Universal Orlando Resort – Universal Studios Florida, Islands of Adventure and Volcano Bay.
 The first two are traditional theme parks connected to each other via the Universal City Walk; whereas, Volcano Bay is a water park located “off-site.”
 Parking for all three parks is centrally located in the main parking garage, which is connected to the Universal City Walk via a walkway.